rancher/elemental-docs/docs/customizing.md

 to be added to the installation data into the MachineRegistration resource.
 More specific the `config-urls` field is used for this exact purpose.
 See [MachineRegistration reference](/machineregistration-reference) page.

-`config-urls` is a list of string literals where each item is an http url pointing to a cloud-init file or a local path of a cloud init file.
+`config-urls` is a list of string literals where each item is an HTTP URL or a local path pointing to a cloud-init file or a local path of a cloud init file.
 Note the local path is evaluated during the installation, hence the local path must exist within the installation media, commonly an ISO image.